steveculshaw/brindlewoodbay/README.md

 Milcah and Krystal do a seance with tarot cards ... *"look in the front bilge"*

+Winnie goes to check the bilge ... a large vase broken into three pieces ... the vase was from the "Withdrawing room", and this room is missing its rug

+Krystal arranges meet with Emilie at Carmen's (cafe), near Salty Nancy's (tattoo parlour) ...

 ## Family tree

 * Allison - mother